-Exhibitor must be a FFA student enrolled in Farm Shop the year before the show.
-All judging will be on the Danish System.
-Each entry shall be properly labeled by uniform card.
-Not more than two premiums will be awarded one exhibitor in each class.
+- Exhibitor must be a FFA student enrolled in Farm Shop the year before the - Each entry shall be properly labeled by uniform card. - Not more than two premiums will be awarded one exhibitor in each class.

 Division 25101 - Skill Boards